manoj633/manoj633/README.md

 - 📫 How to reach me **manojshimoga38@gmail.com**

-- 🥅 2025 Goals: Contribute to Open Source projects and complete the MERN stack.
+- 🥅 2025 Goals: Upskill in Agentic AI.

 ---